panosoft/elm-node-main/readme.md

 update msg model =
     case msg of
 		SomeEvent ->
-			(model, node 1)
+			(model, exitApp 1)
 ```
+See `YourApp.elm` code for more usage details.

+## SIGINT and SIGTERM

+These OS signals will send a message to your program.
+In the case of the test app, `YourApp.elm`, an `Abort` message is sent.
+Then the `exitApp` Cmd is returned from `update` with a parameter of -1 which will be returned to the OS.

+This approach allows your Elm code to shutdown cleanly and allows you Elm code to always be in control.

 ## Exit Handlers

-Besides the Elm exit handler, it also has a handler for:
+Besides the Elm exit handler, it also has a handler for Unhandled Exceptions which returns 1 to the OS.
+This is useful if you've written or used any badly behaved Javascript code.

-* Unhandled Exceptions
-* SIGINT
-* SIGTERM